mringel/mongo_backed_rest_api/matthew_ringel/README.md

 **29 November, 2015**
 **sea-d45-javascript**

+**Update 3 Decemeber**
+Submitted with all functionality now implemented.
+Canceling an update reverts to previous values.
+Updating a profile will auto-update the list.

 **Update 2 Decemeber**
 All CRUD operations are functional.
 The revert to database values upon canceling edit isn't implemented yet.
 Turning in what I have before the due date.